semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Fixed

 - Fixed a bug in which users couldn't claim a license if they only had one organization. <!-- 13076 -->
-- Visual Studio Code extension: fixed an issue where rules weren't downloaded, leading to no scan results.
+- **Visual Studio Code extension:** fixed an issue where rules weren't downloaded to the user's machine, which resulted in no findings detected.
 - Minor UI and in-app copy fixes in the following:
     - Editor
     - Settings page